 Note: The amounts for the parking fine was are correct at the time of writing.
 Your costs may be different.

-They also offer an app to use for payment called e-park, your personal parking meter via your smartphone. .
+I have personally used the easy park app for payment, as it is your personal parking meter via your smartphone. .
 Please click here for full instructions on how to use the electronic parking payment.
-You can sign up for the app, add money to your account, select your parking zone and you are done. you can even pay fines or capture time remaining from someone else using the app with unused time left on their purchase.
+You can sign up for the app, add money to your account, select your parking zone and you are done. you can even pay fines.
+I don’t know if you can pay the fine, if you did not use the app to pay for your parking.
+Let us know if you have had this experience.

 Where to find Parking in Almunecar